 The majority of treatments are ineffective at curing metastatic cancer, so it is vital to find ways to stop the cancer cells from spreading.

 Researchers believe electromagnetic fields can help.
-While this has been a point of interest for years, it is only recently that experts have begun to unravel the mechanism.
+While this has been a

 A new study, published in